Maadhavi (actress)

-Kanaka Vijayalakshmi, known by her stage name Maadhavi, is an Indian film actress who has acted in several Telugu, Hindi, Tamil, Kannada and Malayalam films.
+Kanaka Vijayalakshmi, known by her stage name Maadhavi, is a popular Indian film actress who has acted in several Telugu, Hindi, Tamil, Kannada and Malayalam films.
 In a career spanning 20 years, she has acted in more than 300 films.
 She was one of the most leading and most successful actresses of South Indian Cinema throughout the 1980s and in early 1990s.
 She was popular in Malayalam, Telugu, Tamil, Kannada and Hindi films.
 She has won State Film Awards and Filmfare Awards.
-After establishing herself as a known actres of the South Indian Film Industry of the 1980s and early 90s, she left the industry in 1997.
+After establishing herself as a known actress of the South Indian Film Industry of the 1980s and early 90s, she left the industry in 1997.

 Early life

 Maadhavi was born in 1962 in Velupucherla village in Eluru district, Andhra Pradesh, India to Sasirekha and Govindaswamy.
 She grew up with a sister and a brother, named Keerthi Kumari and Dhananjay respectively.

 She learned Bharatanatyam from Uma Maheswari and folk dance from Bhatt from an early age and gave more than a thousand dance performances.
 She attended Stanley Girls High School in Hyderabad, Abids Branch.